 Thank you for interest in our flagship program.
-We are proud to host our EIGHth annual Summer Documentary Program this coming summer.
+We are proud to host our tenth annual Summer Documentary Program this coming summer.

 Part summer camp, part production house, Media Institute’s Summer Documentary Program is a seven-week intensive and exciting adventure.
 The city serves as a hands-on laboratory as students make video documentaries about local solutions to global issues.
 Participants are immersed in hardcore classroom academics and hands-on production experience; a potent recipe that helps students mature their passions into practical job skills, and produce engaging, professional-quality documentaries.
 We work with award-winning filmmakers, radio personalities and local politicos to teach about how media projects can effectively bring about positive social change.